Harvey Weinstein Accused of Raping Multiple Women

 Lacey Dorn, an actress and filmmaker, claims that in 2011 that Weinstein "grabbed between her legs" as she was leaving a Halloween party in New York City.

-In response to multiple accusations of misconduct in the NYT article, a spokesperson for Weinstein tells E!
+In response to multiple accusations of misconduct in the NYT article, Weinstein's attorney tells E!
 News, "Any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein."

 ___________________________